-The French consumption mix is the production mix adjusted with physical power imports and exports, and guarantees of origin imports and exports.
+The French consumption mix is the production mix adjusted with imports and exports of renewable electricity tracked with a reliable mechanism.
 The guarantee of origin mechanism ensures a reliable tracking of renewable energy consumed in France and in Europe.
-The residual mix is calculated from April 2017 to March 2018 included.
-During this period, France exported 21,9 TWh and imported 14,7 TWh of renewable electricity through the guarantees of origin.
+During this period, France exported 30.5 TWh and imported 23.4 TWh of renewable electricity through the guarantees of origin.

 The residual mix enables the suppliers to measure the share of all sources in the electricity they receive when it is not accompanied by a guarantee of origin.
 This is the case when it is purchased via an organised market.